-In case you didn’t already know, your kitchen sponge is teeming with bacteria.
+In case you didn’t already know, you should be cleaning your kitchen sponge on the reg, because it’s teeming with bacteria.
 Gross, right?
-Since your sponge is usually warm and damp, it creates the perfect breeding ground for cultures—and unfortunately, dish soap does nothing to counteract this.
+Since your kitchen sponge is usually warm and damp, it creates the perfect breeding ground for cultures—not unlike a petri dish itself—and unfortunately, dish soap does nothing to counteract this.
+(Womp, womp.)

 If your skin is crawling right now (same, by the way), you can breathe easy, because most of these strains are completely harmless.

 “There’s bacteria all over,” says Jennifer Quinlan, PhD, a food microbiologist.
-“So the bacteria that’s on our skin, for example, would then potentially be on a sponge.
-Because a sponge might often be warm and wet, they would multiply there.”
+“So the bacteria that’s on our skin, for example, would then potentially be on a sponge; however, because a sponge might often be warm and wet, they would multiply there.”

 “The bacteria we get concerned about are food-borne pathogens.”

 The problem, according to Dr. Quinlan, is that it’s impossible to tell the good bacteria from the harmful ones.
 “The bacteria we get concerned about are food-borne pathogens,” she says.

 In a field study conducted by her research team at Drexel University, Dr. Quinlan found some of these bad guys such as listeria, e. coli, campylobacter, and staphylococcus (all known to cause stomach bug-like symptoms) on kitchen sponges in Philadelphia homes.
 According to Dr. Quinlan, for people with compromised immune systems—meaning children, adults over the age of 55, and anyone with an autoimmune disorder—coming into contact with these pathogens could potentially lead to a doctor’s visit.